 This is the beginning of my latest novel, released in October 2020 and available to order now.
 It was inspired by the life and work of the Victorian MP and philanthropist Anthony Ashley Cooper, the 7th Earl of Shaftesbury.

-The book follows eleven-year-old Billy, a chimney sweep (or ‘climbing boy’ as they were known) as he finds himself caught up in the gangs of Victorian London.
-Here we see him hard at work …
+The book follows eleven-year-old Billy, a chimney sweep (or ‘climbing boy’ as they were known) as he rises through the ranks of the criminal underworld in Victorian London.

 Up, Up, Up

 “Get in there!”